Staging preview · /the-case1 · argument register · all seven essays live · not the canonical Alkimie build

 Your brain is wired for yesterday — small bands, immediate feedback, tangible stakes.
 Now it faces infinite scroll, engineered manipulation, and algorithms that have mapped every vulnerability in human thinking and monetized them.
 The mismatch is biological.
 And every system designed to exploit it is getting faster.

 Most of what we called "knowledge work" turned out to be sophisticated pattern-matching — and AI now does it faster than any human.
-What only humans can do — reflection, purpose, genuine care, authentic relationship, original creative vision — is now the entire human contribution.
+What only humans can do — reflection, purpose, genuine care, authentic relationship, original creative vision — is where human value is heading.
 And these are exactly the capacities our educational and developmental systems least develop.

 Eight years.
 Over a hundred families.
 More than eleven hundred research sources.
 What they built is called steamHouse — independently validated by ten external research programs that arrived at the same conclusions without knowing we existed.

-Below is our case, in twelve parts.
+Below is our case, in thirteen parts.
 Read one.
 Read all.
 Start wherever draws you.
 But notice the pattern: independent lines of evidence, from radically different starting points, converging on the same answer.

 Something this convergent deserves your attention.